Backlink Decay Is Claim Decay (Live SaaS Benchmark)

 The Content Health Scanner is the per-URL instrument that detects backlink decay before your dashboard registers the loss.
 Paste any published post.
 It surfaces the charts whose claim has already shifted, the citations whose source has updated underneath them, and the freshness signal of every embedded data claim.
 Two minutes later, you know which charts on the post are bleeding the next quarter's citations.

 A benchmark that updates as the niche evolves refuses to age the moment it ships.
-Each of the three distributions re-renders as new responses cross threshold.
-The conditional variants flip whenever the movement question crosses a threshold.
+Each distribution re-renders as new responses cross threshold, and the conditional reading flips with them.
 The post that ranks for backlink decay in April will not be the post a reader finds in October, and the citations pointed at it hold because the claims they cite are still alive.